exactlab/vhpc/README.md

 making installation progress visible via `docker logs -f`.
 Packages are persistent across container restarts and installation is idempotent.

+**Caching**: RPM packages are cached in a shared volume (`rpm-cache`) to avoid re-downloading the same packages when starting multiple containers or restarting them.
+The first container downloads and caches packages; subsequent containers reuse the cached files.

 **Note**: The entrypoint only adds packages, never removes them.
 If you need to remove packages or make deeper changes, enter the container manually with `docker exec` and use `dnf remove` or `pip uninstall` as needed.